ncarlier/feedpushr/README.md

 - Aggressive and tunable aggregation process.
 - Manage feed aggregation individually.
 - Apply modifications on articles with a pluggable filter system.
-- Push new articles to a pluggable output system (STDOUT, HTTP endpoint, ...).
+- Push new articles to a pluggable output system (STDOUT, HTTP, Twitter ...).
-- Use tags to customize the pipeline.
+- Customize the pipeline thanks to a powerful expression language.
 - Support of [PubSubHubbud][pubsubhubbud] the open, simple, web-scale and decentralized pubsub protocol.
 - REST API with complete [OpenAPI][openapi] documentation.